fredtw/aws/Install_R_Server_On_AWS.md

  - **Add tags**
     - Name : RServer
  - **Security Group**
- This acts as a firewall that controls the traffic for this instance, here will oen port 22 for ssh communications and port 8787 for Rserver
+ This acts as a firewall that controls the traffic for this instance, here will on port 22 for ssh communications and port 8787 for Rserver
   - configure the security groupe:
       - Name (e.g: Rserver_SG)
       - Description (e.g :R Server Security Group)